Events Calendar

 Western Uplands Backpacking Trail Backpacking

-Western Uplands is an overnight backpacking trail with loops of 32 - 88 kilometres in length.
+Western Uplands is an overnight backpacking trail with loops of 32 to 88 kilometres in length.
 The trail can be accessed from the Western Uplands Backpacking Trailhead/Oxtongue River Picnic Ground or the Rain Lake Access Point.

 Length